St Paul's Catholic School, Leicester: Academic results

-Leicester LEA usually has low GCSE results, but the school is one of the few to gain high results, and in 2010 was third best, behind another Catholic school, English Martyrs Catholic School (in the north-west of Leicester).
-St Paul's had the best A-Level results in Leicestershire in 2012.
+Leicester LEA usually has low GCSE results, but the school is one of the few to gain high results.
+St Paul's ranked in the top 10 secondary schools in the City and county for GCSE outcomes in 2024-25.

-Since the introduction of reformed GCSE exams in 2017, St Paul's has consistently had an above average number of students achieving a grade of 5 or higher in English and Mathematics compared to other state-funded schools in the local authority.
+Since the introduction of reformed GCSE exams in 2017, St Paul's has consistently had an above average number of students achieving a grade of 5 or higher in English and Mathematics compared to other state-funded schools in the Cty and County.

-A-level results since 2017 have been in line with or above the average results for schools in the local authority, with the proportion of A* and A grades increasing in 2019.
+A-level results are in line with or above the average results for schools in the local authority, with the proportion of A* and A grades increasing in 2019.

 Staffing

 The school is managed on a day-to-day basis by the senior leadership team consisting of a principal, two vice principals, three assistant principals, a business manager and a part time lay chaplain.

 All curriculum subjects are led by a faculty leader, assistant faculty leader and sub-subject leaders (e.g. Biology Subject Leader).
 Years 7–11 are headed by a Head of Year (also referred to as a Progress Leader), and years 12 and 13 are headed by the Head of Sixth Form (role performed by an Assistant Principal), assisted by an Assistant Head of Sixth Form.
 There are also Assistant Head of Years and Student Support Officers to support pupils with a variety of issues.
 Altogether, St. Paul's employs over one hundred staff.

 SEN provision include that of a specialist learning development team with particular responsibility for aiding pupils with additional needs, including higher level teaching assistants and teaching assistants being led by the special educational needs coordinator.

 There have been six head teachers since 1977 Gerald O'Donnell was head from 1977 to 1990, followed by Edward Hayes until 2002.
 Deputy Headteacher, Roger Galvin, acted as head for one year until Francis Doherty was appointed in 2003.
 Dr Doherty was succeeded in 2011 by previous assistant headteacher Neil Lockyer, who went on to being the school's youngest headteacher before leaving in 2018 to take up the position of Chief Executive Officer of the school's new academy trust.

-In 2018, Deputy Headteacher Marcella Gillespie was appointed as the first female headteacher since 1977 but left after only one year in post following successful promotion to the academy trust executive team as Director of Safeguarding.
-In 2019 Shelley Conaghan was appointed as the new leader of the school as Principal (formerly known as Headteacher), after spending a number of years as Vice Principal at local secondary school English Martyrs.
+In 2018, Deputy Headteacher Marcella Gillespie was appointed as temporary headteacher but left after only one year in post following successful promotion to the academy trust executive team as Director of Safeguarding.
+In 2019 Shelley Conaghan was appointed as the new leader of the school as Principal (formerly known as Headteacher), after spending a number of years as Vice Principal and Assistant Principal at English Martyrs.